Insulin shock occurs when you have too much insulin in your blood. This can lead to hypoglycemia, also called low blood sugar.

 If your blood sugar drops a bit below normal, you may experience mild to moderate symptoms, including:

 - rapid pulse

 At this stage, you can usually take immediate steps to recover.
-You might eat 15 grams of a quick-acting carbohydrate, such as some glucose tablets or high-sugar options like fruit juice, raisins, honey, or candy.
-The idea is to give insulin something to work with, which will help stabilize your blood sugar and reduce symptoms.
-After 15 minutes or so, test again.
-If your blood sugar has improved you’re likely on your way to a full recovery.
-You would want to then make sure to eat a small snack if your mealtime isn’t coming up soon.
+Eating 15 grams of quick-acting carbohydrates — such as glucose tablets or high-sugar options like fruit juice, raisins, honey, or candy — can help stabilize your blood sugar and reduce symptoms.

-If your blood sugar isn’t increasing, you would continue to treat again with 15 grams of carbohydrate until your blood sugar is up, and then be sure to eat a meal.
-If you blood sugar is not increasing after three treatments, contact your doctor or head to the emergency room.
+If your blood sugar isn’t increasing, try eating another 15 grams of carbohydrates, followed by a meal.
+If you blood sugar is not increasing after repeating this step again, contact your doctor or visit the emergency room.

 - poor coordination, tripping, and falling

 Insulin shock can also happen in the middle of the night.
 In that case, the symptoms may include:

 When we consume food or beverages that contain carbohydrates, your body converts them into glucose.
 Glucose is a type of sugar that fuels the body, giving it the energy it needs to perform everyday functions.
 Insulin is a hormone that works like a key.
 It opens the door in the body’s cells so they can absorb glucose and use it as fuel.